kilpkonn/msc-thesis/main.typ

 === First iteration: DFS <first-iter-dfs>
 The first iteration of the algorithm follows the algorithm described in @agsy.
-The implementation for it is quite short as the DFS method seems to naturally follow the DFS as pointed out in @standardml.
+The implementation for it is quite short, as the DFS method seems to naturally follow the DFS, as pointed out in @standardml.
-However, since our implementation does not use any caching it is very slow.
+However, since our implementation does not use any caching, it is very slow.
-Because of the poor performance we had to limit the search depth to 2 as bigger depth caused the algorithm to run for a considerable amount of time.
+Because of the poor performance, we had to limit the search depth to 2, as bigger depth caused the algorithm to run for a considerable amount of time.
-The performance can be improved by caching some of the found terms but doing it efficiently is rather hard.
+The performance can be improved by caching some of the found terms, but doing it efficiently is rather hard.

-Caching the result means that once we have managed to produce a term of type `T` we want to store it in a lookup table so that we wouldn't have to search for it again.
+Caching the result means that once we have managed to produce a term of type `T`, we want to store it in a lookup table so that we won't have to search for it again.
-Storing the type first time we find it is rather trivial, but it's not very efficient.
+Storing the type the first time we find it is rather trivial, but it's not very efficient.
-The issue arises from that there are no guarantees that the first term we come up with is the simplest.
+The issue arises from the fact that there are no guarantees that the first term we come up with is the simplest.
-Consider the example of producing something of type ```rust Option<i32>```.
+Consider the example of producing something of the type ```rust Option<i32>```.
-We as human know that easiest way to produce a term of that type is to use the ```rust None``` constructor that takes no arguments.
+We as humans know that the easiest way to produce a term of that type is to use the ```rust None``` constructor that takes no arguments.
-The algorithm however might first take the branch of using ```rust Some(...)``` constructor.
+The algorithm, however, might first take the branch of using the ```rust Some(...)``` constructor.
 Now we have to also recurse to find something of type ```rust i32```, and potentially iterate again and again if we do not have anything suitable in scope.
 Even worse, we might end up not finding anything suitable after fully traversing the tree we got from using the ```rust Some(...)``` constructor.
-Now we have to also check the ```rust None``` subtree which means that we only benefit from the cache if we want to search for ```rust Option<i32>``` again.
+Now we have to also check the ```rust None``` subtree, which means that we only benefit from the cache if we want to search for ```rust Option<i32>``` again.

-This is not a problem if we want to retrieve all possible term for the target type, however that is not always what we want to do.
+This is not a problem if we want to retrieve all possible terms for the target type, however, that is not always what we want to do.
-We found that for bigger terms it is better to produce a term with new holes in it, even when we have solutions for them, just to keep amount of suggestions low.
+We found that for bigger terms, it is better to produce a term with new holes in it, even when we have solutions for them, just to keep the number of suggestions low.
-Consider the following example.
+Consider the following example:

 #sourcecode(numbering: none)[```rs
 let var: (bool, bool) = todo!();
 ```]

-If we give user back all possible terms then the user has to choose between following options:
+If we give the user back all possible terms, then the user has to choose between the following options:
 #sourcecode(numbering: none)[```rs
 (false, false)
 (false, true)
 (true, false)
 (true, true)
 ```]
-However, we can simplify it to only suggesting the use of tuple constructor with two new holes in it.
+However, we can simplify it by only suggesting the use of a tuple constructor with two new holes in it.
 #sourcecode(numbering: none)[```rs
 (todo!(), todo!())
 ```]
-If there are only few possibilities to come up with a solution then showing them all isn't really a problem.
+If there are only a few possibilities to come up with a solution, then showing them all isn't really a problem.
-However, it is quite common for the type constructors or functions to take multiple arguments.
+However, it is quite common for type constructors or functions to take multiple arguments.
-This as the amount of terms is exponential relative to amount of arguments to function/type constructor takes the amount of suggestions grows very fast.
+As the number of terms is increases exponentially relative to the number of arguments a function/type constructor takes, the number of suggestions grows very fast.
-As result quite often all the results don't even fit onto screen.
+As a result, quite often, all the results don't even fit on the screen.
-In @second-iter-bfs we will introduce an algorithm to handle this case.
+In @second-iter-bfs, we will introduce an algorithm to handle this case.
-For now, it is sufficient to acknowledge that fully traversing the search space to produce all possible terms is not the desired approach and there is some motivation to cache the easy work to avoid the hard work, not vice versa.
+For now, it is sufficient to acknowledge that fully traversing the search space to produce all possible terms is not the desired approach, and there is some motivation to cache the easy work to avoid the hard work, not vice versa.
 Branch costs suggested in @mimer can potentially improve this, but the issue still remains as this is simply a heuristic.

-Another observation from implementing the DFS algorithm is that whilst most of the algorithm looked very elegant the "struct projection" tactic described in @tactic-struct-projection was rather awkward to implement.
+Another observation from implementing the DFS algorithm is that, while most of the algorithm looked very elegant, the "struct projection" tactic described in @tactic-struct-projection was rather awkward to implement.
-The issue arose the projections having to include all the fields from the parent struct as well as from the child struct.
+The issue arose with the projections having to include all the fields from the parent struct as well as from the child struct.
-Including only the child "leaf" fields is very elegant with DFS but also including the intermediate fields caused some extra boilerplate.
+Including only the child "leaf" fields is very elegant with DFS, but also including the intermediate fields caused some extra boilerplate.

-Similar issues arose when we wanted to speed up the algorithm by running some tactics, for example "impl method" only on types that we have not yet ran it on.
+Similar issues arose when we wanted to speed up the algorithm by running some tactics, for example, the "impl method" only on types that we have not yet ran it on.
 Doing it with DFS is definitely possible, but it doesn't fit the algorithm conveniently.
-As there were many issues with optimizing the DFS approach we decided to not improve it further and turn to BFS based algorithm instead.
+As there were many issues with optimizing the DFS approach, we decided to not improve it further and turn to a BFS-based algorithm instead.

 === Second iteration: BFS <second-iter-bfs>
-The second iteration of our algorithm was based on BFS as suggested in @algebraic-foundations-of-proof-refinement.
+The second iteration of our algorithm was based on BFS, as suggested in @algebraic-foundations-of-proof-refinement.
 However, it differs from it by doing the search in the opposite direction.

-To not confuse the directions we use _forward_ when we are constructing term from what we have (working towards the goal) and _backward_ when we work backwards from the goal.
+To not confuse the directions, we use _forward_ when we are constructing terms from what we have (working towards the goal) and _backward_ when we work backwards from the goal.
-Forward is also what we as humen generally use when writing programs.
+Forward is also what we, as humans, generally use when writing programs.
-For example, we usually write ```rust x.foo().bar()``` left to right (forwards from arguments to goal) instead of right to left (backwards from goal to arguments)
+For example, we usually write ```rust x.foo().bar()``` left to right (forwards from arguments to goal) instead of right to left (backwards from goal to arguments).

 The algorithm in @algebraic-foundations-of-proof-refinement starts from the target type and starts working backwards from it towards what we already have.
-For example if we have function in scope that takes us to the goal we create new goals for all the arguments of the function, therefore move backwards from the return type towards the arguments.
+For example, if we have a function in scope that takes us to the goal, we create new goals for all the arguments of the function, therefore we move backwards from the return type towards the arguments.
-Our algorithm however works in the forward direction, meaning that we start from what we have in scope.
+Our algorithm, however, works in the forward direction, meaning that we start from what we have in scope.
-We try to apply all the functions etc. to then build new types from what we have and hopefully at some point arrive at the target type.
+We try to apply all the functions, etc. to then build new types from what we have and hopefully, at some point, arrive at the target type.

-In @graph-searching they argue that taking the forward (bottom-up) approach will yield speedups when the active frontier is a substantial fraction of the total graph.
+In @graph-searching, they argue that taking the forward (bottom-up) approach will yield speedups when the active frontier is a substantial fraction of the total graph.
-We believe that this might be the case for term search as there are many ways to build new types available (functions/type constructors/methods).
+We believe that this might be the case for term search, as there are many ways to build new types available (functions/type constructors/methods).
-Going in the forward direction all the terms we create are well-formed and do not have holes in them.
+Going in the forward direction, all the terms we create are well-formed and do not have holes in them.
-This means that we do not need problem collections as there are never multiple subproblems pending that have to all be solved for some term to be well-formed.
+This means that we do not need problem collections, as there are never multiple subproblems pending that have to all be solved for some term to be well-formed.
-As there is a potential speedup as well as the implementation seems to be easier we decided to experiment with using the forward approach.
+As there is a potential speedup and the implementation seems to be easier, we decided to experiment with using the forward approach.

 Going in the "forward" direction also makes writing some of the tactics easier.
 Consider the example of struct projections.
-In the backwards direction we would start with the struct field and then later search if we have the struct available.
+In the backward direction, we would start with the struct field and then later search if we had the struct available.
-This works, but it is rather hard to understand as we usually write code for projections in the forward direction.
+This works, but it is rather hard to understand, as we usually write code for projections in the forward direction.
-With BFS going in the forward direction we can just visit all the fields of struct types in every iteration which roughly follows how we usually write code.
+With BFS going in the forward direction, we can just visit all the fields of struct types in every iteration, which roughly follows how we usually write code.
-The issue of awkward handling of fields together with their fields also goes away as we can consider only one level of fields in every iteration.
+The issue of awkward handling of fields together with their fields also goes away, as we can consider only one level of fields in every iteration.
-With multiple iterations we manage to cover fields of nested structs without needing any boilerplate.
+With multiple iterations, we manage to cover fields of nested structs without needing any boilerplate.

-In this iteration we also introduce the cache to the algorithm.
+In this iteration, we also introduce the cache to the algorithm.
 The idea of the cache is to keep track of types we have reached so that we could query for terms of that type in $O(1)$ time complexity.
-Since in practice we also care about terms that unify with the type we get the complexity of $O(n)$ where the $n$ is a number of types in cache.
+Since in practice we also care about terms that unify with the type, we get the complexity of $O(n)$ where $n$ is a number of types in the cache.
-This is still a lot faster than traversing the tree as iterating the entries in the map is quite cheap operation.
+This is still a lot faster than traversing the tree, as iterating the entries in the map is a quite cheap operation.
-With this kind of graph we managed to increase the search depth to 3-4 depending on the size of the project.
+With this kind of graph, we managed to increase the search depth to 3-4, depending on the size of the project.

-In the DFS approach without cache the main limitation was time complexity, but now the limitation is the memory complexity.
+In the DFS approach without cache, the main limitation was time complexity, but now the limitation is memory complexity.
 The issue is producing too many terms for a type.
-In @first-iter-dfs we discussed that there are often too many terms to present for the user.
+In @first-iter-dfs, we discussed that there are often too many terms to present for the user.
-However now we find that there are also too many terms to keep in memory due to exponential growth of them as the depth increases.
+However, now we find that there are also too many terms to keep in memory due to their exponential growth as the depth increases.
-Luckily the idea of suggesting users the terms that have new holes in them also reduces the memory complexity a lot.
+Luckily, the idea of suggesting user terms that have new holes in them also reduces the memory complexity a lot.

 To avoid producing too many terms we cache terms using enum shown in @rust-alternative-exprs.
 #figure(